phpmyadmin/phpmyadmin/doc/config.rst

     .. warning::

-        Please see top of this chapter (:ref:`web-dirs`) for instructions how to setup this directory and how to make it's usage secure.
+        Please see top of this chapter (:ref:`web-dirs`) for instructions how to setup this directory and how to make its usage secure.

     .. seealso::